robbyt/shapeshifter-doc/README.md

 Shapeshifter Tips + Tricks
 ==========================

 - Percussion mode: plug a gate signal into the 'sync' jack; simple envelope is triggered and modulated with decay control.
-In this mode you can also use the built-in delay, whose time is modulated by the pitch of oscillator 2.
+In this m  ode you can also use the built-in delay, whose time is modulated by the pitch of oscillator 2.
 Osc 2 pitch can be modulated by the ratio control knob or MODB.
 Make sure LFO mode is enabled for OSC2.

+- Percussion mode patch: Set MODA to VOC Mod and patch an LFO to MODA on panel.
+With a longish decay, you can get some interesting weird rhythms that go beyond typical LFO modulations, especially with a synced LFO.

 - You can modulate the decay for all presets using the MODB bus.
 To enable this, press the DETUNE/DCAY button twice.
   This will map the DECAY setting to the MODB signal.
 You can either use the MODB input or just play with the MODB